AG6789/Guess-My-Number/README.md

 A number guessing game, my first website (ಥ _ ಥ)

-Credit to Jonas Schmedtmann (https://github.com/jonasschmedtmann), from whom the HTML and CSS codes have been sampled.
+Credit to Jonas Schmedtmann (https://github.com/jonasschmedtmann), from whom some HTML and CSS code has been sampled.